-- Instruments issued by the Islamic bank licensee that meet the criteria for inclusion in AT1 outlined in Paragraph CA-2.1.6; - (b) Stock surplus (share premium) resulting from the issue of instruments included in AT1; - (c) Instruments issued by consolidated banking subsidiaries of the Islamic bank licensee and held by third parties that meet the criteria for inclusion in AT1 and are not included in CET1.
+- (a) Instruments issued by the Islamic bank licensee that meet the criteria for inclusion in AT1 outlined in Paragraph CA-2.1.6; - (b) Stock surplus (share premium) resulting from the issue of instruments included in AT1; - (c) Instruments issued by consolidated banking subsidiaries of the Islamic bank licensee and held by third parties that meet the criteria for inclusion in AT1 and are not included in CET1.
 See Section CA-2.3 for the relevant criteria; and - (d) Regulatory adjustments applied in the calculation of AT1 (see Section CA-2.4).

-CA-2.1.5 Kept blank in case of extra guidance needed.
+CA-2.1.5 [This Paragraph has been left blank.]

-For an instrument to be included in AT1, it must meet or exceed all the Comment [FSA26]: B3 P55 & IFSB p27 criteria below:
+For an instrument to be included in AT1, it must meet or exceed all the criteria below: